saurabh-sm/twitter-sentiment-analysis/README.md

 + Install required packages in the virtual environment:

-  `pip install tweepy`
+  `pip install --requirement requirements.txt`

-+ Fill in the required details from application settings in `credentials.py`.
-This is required to use twitter API.
++ From the application settings on `developer.twitter.com`, put the details in a `.env`.
+The environment variables in this file are only valid for one shell session

   (**NOTE**: `CONSUMER_KEY` is the `API_KEY`, **and** `CONSUMER_SECRET` is the `API_SECRET_KEY`)